 Yoga is probably the way to achieve mindfulness that best combines physical activity with a meditative state.
 Yoga demands that every part of your mind and body be present.
 It takes focus to do the physical movements and control your breathing while being intentional about your thoughts.
 There’s actually a form of yoga called mindful yoga where the combination of traditional mindfulness teachings with yoga movements is most intense.
 Also, variations like hot yoga alter the physical environment, which forces you to be more present and aware.

-Learn more about our yoga and wellness workshops
+Learn more about our online yoga classes for senior adults

 Boomerang can help you achieve mindfulness

-Whether you choose to get creative to achieve mindfulness or more physically active, Boomerang can help you get there.
-We offer virtual creative workshops in drawing, calligraphy, jewellery making and more.
-We also offer a virtual meditation and breath-work series, pilates mat and stretch classes and weekly group reflection and discussion.
+Whether you choose to get creative to achieve mindfulness or more physically active, Boomerang can help you get there. \